The course is part of these learning pathsSee 4 more

 Cloud storage is a BLOB storage service.
 It allows you to store your files using Google's highly scalable, incredibly durable storage infrastructure.
-Cloud storage by default encrypts your data both at rest and in flight and it offers four storage classes, and this is up from the three classes just recently, and the way Google storage is setup allows us to store our data using the same service and APIs but with different availability.
+By default, Cloud Storage encrypts our data both at rest and in flight and it offers three different storage classes and the way Google Storage is set up allows us to store data using the same service and same APIs, but with different access pricing.

 However, if we run that command again, but we pass in the A flag, we can see all of the versions for all of the files.
 Now, if we use the cat command to view the latest file, we can see that its content is what we'd expect, but if we use the cat command again, passing in the original version, we can see the original content.

 So, we can use this to track and utilize different versions of our files.
 There's additional functionality, such as life cycle management that allows us to have files deleted on specific dates or after a set number of days, and we can even save just a set number of versions of a given file and then delete the others.

 So, there's a lot of functionality baked into cloud storage.
 Two things I really like about cloud storage are the ability to transfer objects from other buckets or from AWSS3.
 Being able to transfer from S3 into a cloud storage bucket allows for a very simple backup solution or a great way to switch your BLOB storage to Google Cloud.